symsoft/ecc-api-guide/about.md

 ## About

-__TODO: don't call this chapter "About", figure out something better.__
+__TODO: don't call this chapter "About", figure out something better.
+Also break up in fragments.__

 The ECC API is a REST (ref needed) API.